Operation Bulbasket: Background

-In May 1944 the Supreme Headquarters Allied Expeditionary Force (SHAEF) had issued an order for the Special Air Service Brigade to carry out two operations in France, Houndsworth in the area of Dijon for 'A' Squadron and Bulbasket, near Poitiers, which was given to 'B' Squadron.
+In May 1944, the Supreme Headquarters Allied Expeditionary Force (SHAEF) issued an order for the Special Air Service Brigade to carry out two operations in France; Houndsworth in the area of Dijon was to be conducted by 'A' Squadron and Bulbasket, near Poitiers, by 'B' Squadron.

-The focus of both operations would be the disruption of German reinforcements from the south of France to the Normandy beachheads.
-To carry out the operation the men were to destroy supply dumps, block the Paris to Bordeaux railway line near Poitiers and attack railway sidings and fuel trains.
+The focus of both operations would be the disruption of German reinforcements routing from the south of France to the Normandy beachheads.
+To carry out the operations, the men were to destroy supply dumps, block the Paris to Bordeaux railway line near Poitiers, and attack railway sidings and fuel trains.
 One formation they especially wanted to delay was the 2nd SS Panzer Division - Das Reich which was based in the area around Toulouse in the south of France.
-The intelligence experts at SHAEF responsible for planning the Normandy landings, had estimated it would take three days for the panzer division to reach Normandy.
+The intelligence experts at SHAEF, responsible for planning the Normandy landings, had estimated it would take three days for the panzer division to reach Normandy.

-The officer in command of 'B' Squadron was Captain John Tonkin of the 1st SAS with Second Lieutenant Richard Crisp as his second in command; both men were briefed on the operation by SHAEF in London 1 June 1944.
-Over the next two days they spent time at the headquarters of the Special Operations Executive which had agents of 'F' section operating in the operational area under the command of Amédée Maingard, code named 'Samuel'.
-Maingard had links with the two main French Resistance groups in the area, the Francs tireurs et Partisans and the Armée Secrète.
+The officer in command of 'B' Squadron was Captain John Tonkin of the 1st SAS, with Second Lieutenant Richard Crisp his second in command.
+Both men were briefed on the operation by SHAEF in London 1 June 1944.
+Over the next two days they spent time at the headquarters of the Special Operations Executive, which had agents of 'F' section deployed in the operational area under the command of Amédée Maingard, code named 'Samuel'.
+Maingard had links with the two main French Resistance groups in the area, the Francs-tireurs et Partisans and the Armée Secrète.
 Tonkin was also given a list of rail targets by Headquarters Special Air Service.